synopsys-sig/synopsys-extension/README.md

 In the default Black Duck Hub permission model, projects and project versions are created on the fly as needed.

-Synopsys Security Scan Extension found in the Azure DevOps Marketplace is the recommended solution for integrating Black Duck into an ADO pipeline.
+Synopsys Security Scan Extension available in the Azure DevOps Marketplace is the recommended solution for integrating Black Duck into azure pipeline.

 Here's an example pipeline for Black Duck scan using the Synopsys Synopsys Security Scan:

 ```yaml